Fixing black screen issue on boot after graphics card replacement in OpenCore Legacy Patcher

 |

-Step 24Choose Install macOS... from the list.
+Step 23Choose Install macOS... from the list.

-WARNING: Make sure not to use Disk Utility here otherwise data on your hard drive would be lost! |
+WARNING: Make sure not to use Disk Utility here, otherwise all data on your hard drive would be lost! |

 |